Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 American Jews tend to favor Democratic candidates, with 71% of Jewish voters choosing Democratic candidates on average and 26% choosing Republicans since 1968.

-^ - There were no reliable polls immediately after the election.
+^There were no reliable polls immediately after the election.
 The usual sources — the National Election Pool and the Associated Press — did not post Jewish voting results.
 AP decided not to conduct an exit poll because so many people now vote without going to a polling place.
 Partisan polls came up with results that, predictably, reflected their biases.
 The left-wing J Street exit poll, for example, found that Jews favored Biden 77%-21%, while a Republican Jewish Coalition poll showed Biden winning the Jewish vote by a narrower margin – 61%-31%.
 The more neutral American Jewish Committee survey was not an exit poll.
 It showed that 76% of Jews supported Biden.
-The Pew Research Center reported the vote as 70% for Biden and 27% for Trump.
+The Pew Research Center reported that 70% of the vote was for Biden and 27% for Trump.
 We are using the Associated Press VoteCast survey conducted by the nonpartisan National Opinion Research Center.
 The NORC survey was conducted between October 26 and November 3, concluding as polls closed on Election Day.

 Ron Kampeas and Gabe Friedman, “How did Jewish Americans vote?
 Polls offer imperfect takes, but the big picture is clear,” JTA, (November 16, 2020).